japhletnwamu/MEAI-for-Dotnet-Developers/README.md

 Let's walk through how to add text generation capabilities to your .NET application step by step, whether you decide to use GitHub Models or Azure AI Foundry.

-## 🌱 Getting Started with Microsoft.Extensions.AI Using GitHub Models
+## 🌱 Getting Started with Microsoft.Extensions.AI using GitHub Models
 GitHub Models is a free service that lets you try out and interact with different AI models right within your development environment.
 It's easy to use with Codespaces, making it a great tool for experimenting with various models and understanding their capabilities before you decide to implement them.
 GitHub Models are particularly suitable for quick trials and allow easy model switching.